 Be featured on an interactive online map of locations hosting book clubs so interested readers can search by ZIP Code

 Be able to download the Well-Read Black Girl stamp for use on your store's website, identifying your bookstore as a book club location (link to come)

 Have access to a private Facebook group to discuss marketing and best practices with other Well-Read Black Girl book club hosts

 Stores that have signed up to participate are invited to check out these suggested titles for upcoming book club meetings:

-For stores planning to host a book club, here’s the first chapter in the Well-Read Black Girl Ambassador Orientation and Book Club Starter Guide.
-Watch upcoming issues of Bookselling This Week for additional chapters from the guide.
+For stores planning to host a book club, here are the first, second, and third chapters in the Well-Read Black Girl Ambassador Orientation and Book Club Starter Guide.
+Watch upcoming issues of Bookselling This Week for additional news about WRBG.

 Glory Edim is the winner of the 2017 Innovator’s Award from the Los Angeles Times Book Prizes and a board member of New York City’s Housing Works Bookstore.